redFrik/udk16-Immersive_Technologies/udk161124/README.md

 play around with changing position, scale, rotation for a gameobject or for a single cube.

+(obviously we could create all the cubes and lights directory with a script, but here we did it manually for learning)

 now go into Mono Develop and start changing the script (keep running in unity). copy the code below, save, change some numbers, save again etc.

 ```javascript